igor-net-off/ElliottWaves/Elliot Wave speadsheet.md

 appear to be impulses.
 - Within an impulse, if wave 1 is a diagonal, wave* is likely to be extended.
 - Within an impulse, wave 5 is unlikely to be a diagonal if wave 3 is not extended.
-- In the contracting variety, wave5 usually ends beyond the end of wave 3.
+- In the contracting variety, wave 5 usually ends beyond the end of wave 3.
 (Failure to do so is called a truncation.)
 - In the contracting variety, wave 5 usually ends at or slightly beyond a line that connects the ends of waves 1 and 3.
 (Ending beyond that line is called a throw-over.)